 If you have difficulty transferring your content, you may be able to find instructions for your device on the Vodafone website.

 How can I change my Vodafone plan?

-If you would like to upgrade your Vodafone plan, including your allowance of calls, data or texts, you can do so via your online Vodafone account, by visiting a Vodafone store or by contacting the Vodafone customer service team over the phone.
+If you would like to upgrade your Vodafone plan, including your allowance of calls, data or texts, you can do so via your online Vodafone account, by visiting a Vodafone store or by contacting the Vodafone contact UK number to speak with the customer service team over the phone.

 I’ve upgraded my Vodafone plan – what happens to the ‘Extras’ that I pay for?